ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 Supports Infiniband, which is based on Remote Direct Memory Access (RDMA) communication for high-speed data communication.

-##### New JDBC Driver
+##### New Features on JDBC Driver

-- **Auto-loading of JDBC driver class**
+- **Auto-Loading of JDBC Driver Class**

-  Automatic driver loading using the META-INF/services/java.sql.Driver file , eliminating the need for explicit Class.forName() class loading.
+  Automatic driver loading using the META-INF/services/java.sql.Driver file without loading of the Class.forName() class explicitly.

 - **Wrapper Pattern Support**